sklevenz/cf-api-broker/README.md

 # Cloud Foundry API Broker

-This is an OSB Service Broker [1] for the Cloud Foundry [2] API endpoint.
+This is an [OSB Service Broker](https://www.openservicebrokerapi.org/) for the [Cloud Foundry](https://www.cloudfoundry.org/) API endpoint.

 ## Build and Development Process